 They came to Bethsaida.
 Some people brought a blind man to him and begged him to touch him.
 He took the blind man by the hand and led him out of the village; and when he had put saliva on his eyes and laid his hands on him, he asked him, "Can you see anything?"
 And the man looked up and said, "I can see people, but they look like trees, walking."
 Then Jesus laid his hands on his eyes again; and he looked intently and his sight was restored, and he saw everything clearly.
 Then he sent him away to his home, saying, "Do not even go into the village."

-The story also suggests the stages of our own growth to spiritual maturity.
-We may need his healing spittle on our eyelids, to give us a more compassionate view of life.
+This healing suggests the stages of our own growth to spiritual maturity.
+We may need the Lord to rub spittle on our eyelids, to bring us to a more compassionate view of life.
 He can then gently lay hands on us until we get full insight and see everything in a new light.
-We could find more ways for helping others, finding the time and the resources to serve where we are needed.
+Could we find more practical ways of helping others, finding the time and the resources to serve where we are needed.

-In light of this, the advice of Saint James can make more sense, to: "Strip away all that is filthy, and humbly welcome the word that has taken root in you, with power to save you."
-He stresses the need for action, for living the faith in daily life.
-He warns against a purely notional faith, when he says, "Act on this word.
-If all you do is listen to it, you are deceiving yourselves."
+Thinking about growth and development, the advice of St James makes more sense.
+He urges us to “welcome the word that has taken root in you, with power to save you.”
+We are meant to live the faith actively, not as a purely verbal faith.
+This James has a stern morality: “Act on this word.
+If all you do is listen to it, you are deceiving yourselves.”

-We cannot walk the path alone but must be like the blind man whom Jesus took by the hand.
-This hand we clasp is leading us to salvation, just as Jesus led the blind man into a new way of seeing the world.
+We cannot walk this path without help, but must let ourselves be led, like the blind man whom Jesus took by the hand.
+His hand is leading us to salvation, just as Jesus led the blind man into a new way of seeing the world.